riversoforion/numeris-js/README.md

-# Romanus: JavaScript implementation
+# Numeris: JavaScript implementation

 *TODO: CI & NPM links*

-The JavaScript implementation of Romanus is actually implemented in TypeScript.
+The JavaScript implementation of Numeris is actually implemented in TypeScript.
 This gives it full JavaScript compatibility, as well as type information for TypeScript clients.